nomagicisreal/mationani/README.md

 ```

-In tradition, we need create a stateful widget with ticker mixin to enable animation,
+In tradition, an animation needs a stateful widget with ticker mixin,
-but now, we can use stateless widget with `Mation` and `Ani` as argument inside a build to enable animation, too.
+but now, an animation just needs a stateless widget with `Mation` and `Ani` as argument.

+`Mationani` is different to `ImplicitlyAnimatedWidget`.
+`ImplicitlyAnimatedWidget` provides implicitly animation by inheritance through many classes,
+`Mationani` gives developer more ability to control over `Mation`, `Between`, `Ani` arguments,